Male: Evolution

-Symbol and usage
+Symbol, etymology, and usage

 Symbol

 A common symbol used to represent the male sex is the Mars symbol ♂, a circle with an arrow pointing northeast.
 The Unicode code-point is:

 The symbol is identical to the planetary symbol of Mars.
 It was first used to denote sex by Carl Linnaeus in 1751.
 The symbol is sometimes seen as a stylized representation of the shield and spear of the Roman god Mars.
 According to William T. Stearn, however, this derivation is "fanciful" and all the historical evidence favours "the conclusion of the French classical scholar Claude de Saumaise (Salmasius, 1588–1683)" that it is derived from θρ, the contraction of a Greek name for the planet Mars, which is Thouros.

+Etymology

+Borrowed from Old French masle, from Latin masculus ("masculine, male, worthy of a man"), diminutive of mās ("male person or animal, male").

 Usage

 In humans, the word male can be used in the context of gender, such as for gender role or gender identity of a man or boy.
+For example, according to Merriam-Webster, "male" can refer to "having a gender identity that is the opposite of female".
+According to the Cambridge Dictionary, "male" can mean "belonging or relating to men".

 Male can also refer to a shape of connectors.

-Males across species

-Species that are divided into females and males are classified as gonochoric in animals, as dioecious in seed plants and as dioicous in cryptogams.

-Males can coexist with hermaphrodites, a sexual system called androdioecy.
-They can also coexist with females and hermaphrodites, a sexual system called trioecy.

 Sex determination

 The sex of a particular organism may be determined by a number of factors.
 These may be genetic or environmental, or may naturally change during the course of an organism's life.
 Although most species have only two sexes (either male or female), hermaphroditic animals, such as worms, have both male and female reproductive organs.
+Species that are divided into females and males are classified as gonochoric in animals, as dioecious in seed plants and as dioicous in cryptogams.
+Males can coexist with hermaphrodites, a sexual system called androdioecy.
+They can also coexist with females and hermaphrodites, a sexual system called trioecy.

 Not all species share a common sex-determination system.
 In most animals, including humans, sex is determined genetically; however, species such as Cymothoa exigua change sex depending on the number of females present in the vicinity.